Instructor, Department of History

 While I'm still under the influence of the LMSs and most of my assignments are in those restricted spaces, in the interests of openness I'm adding some of my favorite assignments and materials here.
 Feel free to copy as you please, though attribution is of course appreciated (CC-BY-SA).

 In addition, all assignments and materials for the Fall 2017 version of HIST4726, Nation of Immigrants: Immigration in American History are on the class website for that term (I've since changed the course quite a bit, though).

 - The Little Regular Expressionist: This little pamphlet, which is inspired by The Little Schemer by Daniel Friedman and Matthias Felleisen, aims to serve as a gentle introduction to regular expressions.
 (If you happen to find it useful and would like to modify for your own purposes, feel free to download and edit the .tex file.)

 - Life story of a 19th-century American person: My favorite assignment from the American history survey course (to 1865).
 Students create an invented life story but they must show that it is historically plausible.
 These are so much fun to read!

-- Ticket tasks: My new favorite type of assignment, I used it in the Spring 2018 Vietnam War class, and am reusing it in Fall 2018 though with some tweaks.
+- Ticket tasks: My new favorite type of assignment, I used it in the Spring 2018 Vietnam War class, and have reused it since though with some tweaks.
 Originally, for selected classes, students must complete a "ticket task" ahead of time; it's called that because it's their "ticket" to class discussion.
 (I didn't invent the idea, but I've forgotten who I stole it from.)
 The tasks have a very detailed structure that tries to encourage close reading of documents and articles (if you like, check out the actual tasks).
 I found it was really helpful for me to see students engaging with the material, and I could easily point to common mistakes in thinking.